cablehead/levee/docs/ohdotfour.md

 ```

 There's some basic conveniences you can power up anything that offers the
 stream interface.
-The `.p` attributes offer's these methods as well:
+The `.p` attribute offers these methods as well:

 - local err, s = r.p:tostring([len])
 - local err = r.p:splice(target, [len])